Installing on NixOS

 Flake

-Qtile also has a flake in the repository.
-This can be used for the following use cases:
+Qtile provides a Nix flake in its repository.
+This can be useful for:

-Hack on Qtile with a Nix develop shell
+Hacking on Qtile using a Nix develop shell.

-Note that flakes are an experimental NixOS feature but they are already widely used.
-This section is meant for users that already use flakes.
+Nix flakes are still an experimental NixOS feature, but they are already widely used.
+This section is intended for users who are already familiar with flakes.

-To run a bleeding edge version of Qtile with the flake, add the Qtile repo to your inputs and define the overlay.
-An example flake is the following:
+To run a bleeding-edge version of Qtile with the flake, add the Qtile repository to your flake inputs and define the package.
+For example:

 {